 Celebrating school-wide goals that were met

 From fighting wildland fires with the U.S. Forest Service to putting out fires in the classroom, education was the last place that Rachael thought she’d end up.
 It wasn’t until a hard conversation with a base manager in Grangeville, Idaho did Rachael realize she needed to put her chainsaw down and make a bigger impact on the world.
-Rachael is a member of the ASCD Emerging Leaders Class of 2015 and currently serves as the Executive Director of Student Services and Elementary Programs as well as the Prek Principal in the Oregon Trail School District.
+Rachael is a member of the ASCD Emerging Leaders Class of 2015 and currently serves as the Executive Director of Elementary Programs as well as the Prek Principal in the Oregon Trail School District.
+Rachael has served in a variety of capacities at the district office including leading Student Services across K-12.
 She is the past principal of Sandy Grade School and during her seven years there, they moved from being one of the lowest ranked elementary schools in the state of Oregon to performing in the top 20% of elementary schools.
 Sandy Grade School has been recognized by the International Center for Leadership in Education (ICLE) as a Model School for closing the achievement gap.
 Prior to serving as an elementary principal, she was a middle school principal of an “outstanding” and two-time “Level 5: Model School” as recognized by the State of Oregon.

-She is a practicing educator, author, speaker, adjunct professor, and advocate for education.
-She currently serves as the NAESP State Representative for Oregon, is an NAESP Fellow, and is the COSA President.
+She is a practicing educator, author, speaker, adjunct professor, consultant, and advocate for education.
+She currently serves as the NAESP State Representative for Oregon, is an NAESP Fellow, and is the COSA Past President.

 Rachael specializes in curriculum development, instructional improvement as well as working with at-risk students and closing the achievement gap.
 Connect with Rachael on Twitter @DrRachaelGeorge.